Annual Automotive Scholarship Contest

 Championship Round: Hands-on Challenge

-Only school buses are permitted to park for free in the Dee Event Center parking lot.
+Only school buses are permitted to park for free.

-Any high school student or high school instructor that wants to park a personal vehicle will need to purchase a parking pass from the information booth.
+Any high school student or high school instructor that wants to park a personal vehicle will need to purchase a parking pass.

 The Department of Automotive Technology does not have the authority to void any parking tickets nor will the department cover the expense of any parking tickets received by participants.